Meet 9am each Saturday, Meadowhall Retail Park Sheffield S9 2YZ

 Conclusion

 With all the dire warnings it may be that you think I’m trying to dissuade you from riding in fog.
 You may have no choice, but you can do it skilfully and safely.
 Above all stay calm, alert and focussed on the riding task at hand.
 There is a story of challenge, courage and survival to be told.
 Like all stories, it’s always better in the telling!
-Ride safe and if you need it, take some extra training.
+Ride safe and if you need it, don’t be proud or stubborn, take some extra training.